bmvandoren/Nighthawk/instructions/feedback/model_feedback_audacity.md

 ## Step 1: Run Nighthawk with `--audacity-output`.

-Run Nighthawk across a file and output a Raven selection table with the `--audacity-output` flag.
+Run Nighthawk across a file and output an Audacity label track file with the `--audacity-output` flag.
 Here, we do this on the test3.wav file included in this repository.

 ```
 nighthawk test_inputs/test3.wav --audacity-output